 West Michigan's abundant forests helped fuel Grand Rapids' rise as "furniture capital of the world" in the late 19th-early 20th centuries.
 While many hardwoods were sacrificed to sawmills in those years, Grand Rapids remains a tree-lover's paradise.

-Of course, autumn in Grand Rapids delights more than just the eye.
-It's also a perfect time to treat your taste buds to a crisp, juicy apple from our 12,000 acres of apple trees.
-Travel our scenic country roads through these bountiful orchards, and stop at an authentic cider mill for a refreshing drink and a delicious donut straight out of the oven.
-Get back in your vehicle for a ride across charming covered bridges a tour of the many antique shops throughout the area.
+In addition to a dazzling explosion of leaf colors, fall brings an abundance of apples to 12,000 acres of local orchards.
+Combine your color tour with a visit to the Fruit Ridge to purchase or pick your own apples (and pumpkins).
+Stop at an authentic cider mill for a refreshing drink and a delicious donut straight out of the oven.
+Get back in your vehicle for a ride across charming covered bridges and a tour of the many antique shops throughout the area.

 Autumn color is always a spectacle in Kent County.
 The countryside with its hills and valleys becomes a living canvas splashed with color.
 It's a great time to get out on area roads, rivers and trails

 Soak up the beauty of fall foliage on a leisurely hike/bike ride.

 Visit Fruit Ridge Markets for apples, pumpkins, hayrides, corn mazes and more.

 Explore fall flavors – apples, doughnuts, cider & more.

 Enjoy the view from a fireside table on an outdoor restaurant patio.

 See fall colors from the water on a fishing expedition of local rivers – it's salmon and steelhead season.

 Ada Township Park.
 This 57-acre park includes a 200-tree arboretum, woodland garden, and nature area with barrier-free warbler trail.